fkaduk/kobodeck/CONTRIBUTING.md

-Note that Kobo readers might be running a glibc and kernel too old for your platform, see below if you get weird error messages when building from versions greated than Debian 9 (stretch), with glibc 2.28 or later.
+Note that Kobo readers might be running a glibc and kernel too old for your platform, see below if you get weird error messages when building from versions greater than Debian 9 (stretch), with glibc 2.28 or later.

 You will also need the golang dependencies: